pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 <a name="Install-CodeIgniter"></a>
 ## Install CodeIgniter

-To install CodeIgniter 3 on Mage2dock all you have to do is the following simple steps:
+To install CodeIgniter 3 on Laradock all you have to do is the following simple steps:

 1 - Open the `docker-compose.yml` file.